trickyMan/paraview_view/Plugins/StreamLinesRepresentation/ReadMe.md

 - Support Structured grids
 - Support Unstructured grids
 - Auto re-render without needing loop
-- Fix: Buffer get garbage when view is resized
+- Fix: Buffer get garbage when view is resized (on some machines only)
-- Fix: Error message when removing the representation (ie. deleting the pv source)

 Extended features:
 - For non-AABB (based on vol(domain)/vol(AABB)< 0.2): better point sampling via cell-sampling using cumsum of cell-volume